Gula (goddess): Other southern cities

 Gula was already present in the local pantheon of Ur in the Ur III period, though there is no indication that she belonged to the circle of the city god, Nanna.
 It has been proposed that a temple built there by Warad-Sin, which according to an inscription was dedicated to Ninisina, in reality belonged to Gula, as the former of these two goddesses is otherwise entirely absent from sources from this city.
 According to Joan Goodnick Westenholz, sporadic early attestations of Gula are also available from Lagash as well.

 It has been argued that in the Old Babylonian period, Gula was overall one of the most popular goddesses, as in sources such a personal letters she appears with comparable frequency to Annunitum, Aya, Ninsianna and Zarpanit, though less commonly than Ishtar.
 However, despite presumed popularity in the sphere of personal worship, she is rare in Old Babylonian theophoric names.

 In Larsa, Gula was only introduced after the city was conquered by Hammurabi of Babylon.
 Her cult in this city is poorly documented, though her temple has been identified during excavations, and based on its size it is presumed that she was a major deity in the local pantheon.
-Furthemore, she also appears in documents from Isin for the first time after its conquest by the same king.
+Furthermore, she also appears in documents from Isin for the first time after its conquest by the same king.
 While the tutelary goddess of the city, Ninisina, continued to be invoked in royal inscriptions, Gula apparently was worshiped more commonly than her after the city was rebuilt by Kurigalzu I. The Egalmaḫ, "exalted palace," apparently came to be associated with her, despite originally being a temple of Ninisina.
 During excavations, a dog cemetery which formed a part of its complex has been discovered.
 Hammurabi also introduced the worship of Gula to Sippar, though her importance there remained minor through the Old Babylonian period and she is similarly scarcely attested there in the Kassite period.
 Sources dated to the reign of Nabopolassar attest that she had a temple there, the Eulla, "house of rejoicing."

 While Gula is the only healing goddess mentioned in the documents of the First Sealand dynasty, her cult only had a marginal importance in its territories.

 In the Kassite period, the clergy of Nippur was responsible for establishing the cult of Gula in Dur-Kurigalzu, a new city built by Kurigalzu I to act as his royal residence.
 She also appears in theophoric names from this site, such as Gula-balāṭa-ēriš and Uballiṭsu-Gula.
 Furthermore, a possible temple dedicated to her has been discovered during excavations.
 Temples of Gula also existed in Dūr-Enlilē and Ḫilpu.
 In the latter city, she was worshiped jointly with Ninurta in the Emupada, "house chosen by name."
 This city was apparently located between Dur-Kurigalzu and Sippar, on the Euphrates.
 She was also possibly worshiped in the temple Ezibatila in Marad.
 Additionally, Egašantina, "house of the lady of life," which is mentioned in an unpublished hymn, might have also been a temple of Gula.